jonhaddow/eslint-config-jonhaddow/README.md

 }
 ```

-Additional configurations can be added to the `extends` array, dependent on the project:
+Additional configurations can be added to the `extends` array (in additional to the base), dependent on the project:

 - For React projects (with Jest tests): `jonhaddow/react`
 - For TypeScript projects: `jonhaddow/typescript`